-The Israeli passport might be alluring for many people.
-After all, it’s not just a biometric passport or ID document.
-For most people, it represents the history of the Jewish nation and that’s hard to let go.
+For most people, the Israeli passport is more than just a biometric passport or an ID document.
+It represents the history of the Jewish nation, and that’s hard to let go.

-Gaining citizenship of any country is generally considered to be a difficult, and time-consuming, process.
+Gaining citizenship in any country is generally considered to be a difficult and time-consuming process.
 It tends to consist of various legal, financial, and even social problems.

 There are many reasons why anyone would want to get citizenship in another country.
 It could be due to social reasons such as a better lifestyle, cultural inclusion, and even religious inclusion.